 Although periodic payments are due, your plan may provide a grace period after the first day of the coverage period to make each periodic payment.
-Your continuation coverage will be provided for each coverage period as long as payment for that coverage period is made before the end of the applicable grace period, if any, for that payment.
+Your continuation coverage will be provided for each coverage period as long as When and how must payment for COBRA continuation coverage be made? (cont.) payment for that coverage period is made before the end of the applicable grace period, if any, for that payment.
 However, if you pay a periodic payment later than the first day of the coverage period to which it applies, but before the end of the grace period for the coverage period, your coverage under the Plan may be suspended as of the first day of the coverage period and then retroactively reinstated (going back to the first day of the coverage period) when the periodic payment is received.
 This means that any claim you submit for benefits while your coverage is suspended may be denied and may have to be resubmitted once your coverage is reinstated.